Why do I need healthy snacks for breastfeeding? Does it really matter?

 - Energy dense snack bars like Perfect Bars*, RXBARs*, or Nut Butter Clif Bars*

-- Flax/whole grain tortilla chips with guacamole cup
+- Flax/whole grain or bean tortilla chips with guacamole cup

 - Whole milk Greek yogurt topped with nuts/nut butter/coconut flakes/granola